IceHe/lib/mac/jetbrains/README.md

 - `-XX:CICompilerCount=threads` Sets the **number of compiler threads to use for compilation**.
     - By default, the number of threads is set to 2 for the server JVM, to 1 for the client JVM, and it scales to the number of cores if **tiered compilation** _( 分层编译 )_ is used.
     - _The following example shows how to set the number of threads to 2 : `-XX:CICompilerCount=2`_
-- `-XX:ErrorFile=filename`
-Specifies the path and file name to which error data is written when an irrecoverable error occurs.
-By default, this file is created in the current working directory and named hs_err_pidpid.log where pid is the identifier of the process that caused the error.
+- `-XX:ErrorFile=filename` Specifies the **path and file name to which error data is written when an irrecoverable error occurs**.
+    - By default, this file is created in the current working directory and named `hs_err_pidpid.log` where pid is the identifier of the process that caused the error.
+- `-XX:ReservedCodeCacheSize=size`
+Sets the maximum code cache size (in bytes) for JIT-compiled code.
+Append the letter k or K to indicate kilobytes, m or M to indicate megabytes, and g or G to indicate gigabytes.
+The default maximum code cache size is 240 MB, unless you disable tiered compilation with the option -XX:-TieredCompilation, then the default size is 48 MB.
+This option has a limit of 2 GB; otherwise, an error is generated.
+The maximum code cache size shouldn’t be less than the initial code cache size.
+See the option -XX:InitialCodeCacheSize.

 ## Versions